lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Lesson 2.md

 # **Lesson 2: Writing, Previewing, and Testing HTML**

-In this lesson, you’ll learn how to write HTML code in VS Code, preview it in real-time with Live Server, check for browser compatibility, and document your code using comments.

 ## **1. Writing HTML Code in VS Code**

 -   **Create a New HTML File**: